 Who is most likely to experience ED?

-Although erectile dysfunction can happen to any male individual, those with a higher risk include:
+Although erectile dysfunction can happen to any male individual, those with a higher risk of this sexual dysfunction include:

 - Those with high blood pressure

 - Those who experienced penile trauma, spinal cord injury, or prostate surgery